CRIMAC-WP4-Machine-learning/CRIMAC-unet-inference/README.md

 Mandatory parameters are `-v $datain:/datain`, `-v $dataout:/dataout` and the file name to be processed coded as an env variable: `--env FILE_NAME=$filename`.

+## Model weights
+Currently the model weights have to be copied to the build directory of the Docker image.

+Download the model weights from [S3](https://s3browser.hi.no/files/crimac/modelweights/) and store in the build direcotry.